 - Two sisters bite each other's arms.

-I'm still thinking about Raw a week after watching it and I think that is a clear sign of how much I enjoyed this film.
-Raw delivers award-winning performances and is morbidly beautiful to watch.
+I'm still thinking about Raw a week after watching it, and I think that is a clear sign of how much I enjoyed it.
+Raw delivers award-winning performances and is so morbidly beautiful to watch.
 I was completely invested in the characters.
 The movie managed to get under my skin.
-It's gruesome and gory.
-To say that this movie an enjoyable experience is the wrong thing to say but to say I was completely taken by it and put under its disturbing spell is the best thing I can say about Raw.
+It's gruesome and violent.
+To say that this film is an enjoyable experience is the wrong thing to say but to say I was completely taken by it and put under its disturbing spell is the best thing I can say about Raw.
 A stunning debut from Julia Ducournau.